Passing ... passing ... and then she speaks. |

 a very feminine appearance have a huge problem with their voice,

-of transgender women with a voice that's identified by
+of transgender women with a voice that's consistently identified by

 strangers as being "female" began taking hormones or puberty